Revel8-io/intuition-snap/REVEL8-README.md

 1. Visit [Revel8 Explorer](https://revel8.io)
 2. Connect your wallet
 3. Search for an address
-4. Click "Create Trust Triple" or "Add Nickname"
+4. Click "Create Trust Triple" or "Add Alias"
 5. Stake TRUST to add your signal

 ---